renebarto/baremetal/doc/tutorials/11-doxygen.md

 To resolved this, we place all images in a single directory `doc/images`, and PDF files in `doc/pdf`, and always use the relative link to the `images` or `pdf` directory, so e.g. `images/xxx.png`.
 In every folder that needs links to images, in this case:

+- doc (is the actual root folder for images and pdf folders)
+- doc/boards/raspberrypi
-- doc
+- doc/cpu/arm
 - doc/tutorials
-- doc/boards/raspberrypi

 We make sure to have the `images` and `pdf` directories available.
 For the `doc` folder the subfolders `doc/images` and `doc/pdf` are present as they contain the actual files, so that is trivial.
-For the other two, we create a symlink to the `doc/images` folder names `images`, and to the `doc/pdf` folder names `pdf`.
+For the other three, we create a symlink to the `doc/images` folder names `images`, and to the `doc/pdf` folder names `pdf`.
 This only has to be done once.

 ### Windows {#TUTORIAL_11_DOXYGEN_A_CAVEAT_WITH_DOXYGEN_WINDOWS}